serverless-components/aws-lambda/README.md

 ```
 ### 7. Remove

-If you wanna tear down your entire `aws-lambda` infrastructure that was created during deployment, just run the following command in the directory containing the `serverless.yml` file.
+If you want to tear down your entire `aws-lambda` infrastructure that was created during deployment, just run the following command in the directory containing the `serverless.yml` file.
 ```
 $ serverless remove
 ```